 Introduction

-The relatively low taxes on property ownership in Georgia surprises many Expats.
-Taxes associated with property ownership is one of the most popular topics we cover in our free consultations.
-In this article I outline the taxes (and other costs) that you need to know about when buying property in Georgia.
+The relatively low taxes on property ownership in Georgia surprise many Expats.
+Taxes associated with property ownership are one of the most popular topics we cover in our free consultations.
+In this article, we outline the taxes (and other costs) that you need to know about when buying property in Georgia.

 Georgia Taxes Property